Curt-Park/Curt-Park.github.io/_posts/2017-01-27-big-o-notation.md

 # Introduction

-Big-O notation is used to estimate time or space complexities of algorithms according to its input size.
+Big-O notation is used to estimate time or space complexities of algorithms according to their input size.
 Big-O notation usually only provides an upper bound on the growth rate of the function, so people can expect the guaranteed performance in the worst case.
 Due to the reason, Big-O is more widely used by developers compared to Big-Theta and Big-Omega.

 # Definition